build-trust/ockam-website/src/content/learn/blog/nine_factors.md

 title: "The Nine-Factors Of A Well Tuned Network Of Connected Devices"
 date: 2019-04-15
 description: "The Nine-Factors Of A Well Tuned Network Of Connected Devices"
+metaTitle: "IoT and distributed systems are all unique.
+They are complicated.
+Let's look at what makes them the same."
 author: "Matthew Gregory"
 authorAvatar: ./assets/matthew_gregory-1.png
 ---